 - green onions

 Do you put eggs in Macaroni Salad?

 No. Well, yes…sometimes.
 Let me explain.

-Traditional Macaroni Salad does not have eggs or hard-boiled eggs in it.
+Traditional salads do not have eggs or hard-boiled eggs in them.
 However, while in Hawaii I noticed on some menus that there is a side dish called Potato Mac Salad which is a mash-up of potato salad and macaroni salad that DOES have egg in it (recipe coming soon!).